revk/ESP32-Faikin/Manuals/Advanced.md

 If `auto1` is set, the power on at start of that minute.
 If `auto0` is set, the power off at start of that minute.

-If `autoband` is set, and the last two sample periods are entirely outside the target band, and the current temperature is more than `autoband` degrees above or below the target band, then automatic power on.
+If `autop` is set, and the last two sample periods are entirely outside the target band, and the current temperature is more than `autop10`/10 degrees above or below the target band, then automatic power on.

-If `autoband` is set, and the last two sample periods are entirely inside the target band, then automatic power off.
+If `autop` is set, and the last two sample periods are entirely inside the target band, then automatic power off.

 ### Remote

 The system is designed to work with an external remote [Environmental monitor](https://github.com/revk/ESP32-EnvMon).
 This sends a command `control` periodically containing JSON with `env` being current temperature, and `target` being an array of *min* and *max* target temperature.
-When remote working `autop` is assumed if `autoband` is not `0`.
+When remote working `autop` is assumed if `autop10` is not `0`.

 ### Special settings